 There are numerous reviews reporting packaging and cosmetic issues with "new" AirGeniuses.

 Smokers, MCS, and asthma folks may be dissapointed.

-After a year on the market, price appears to be softening to just under $200 for the AirGenius Five.
+After two years on the market, price appears to be softening to just under $200 for the AirGenius Five.

 1. First do no harm; minimal out gassing, no ozone.